 So, you’ve decided upon your personality type… Next issue is what kind of lifestyle do you want.
 When I mean lifestyle, I am thinking about the following factors.
 Do you want to be academic or nonacademic?
-Do you want to become the “go-to-guy” for your specialty because you know a specific subspecialty in depth?
+Interested in becoming the “go-to-guy” for your specialty because you know a specific subspecialty in depth?
 Do you mind being on call late at night?
 Do you want to be in a small or large practice?
 So let’s go through each fellowship option and determine the lifestyle factors of each of these subspecialties.
 Add these factors to the personality factors in order to hone your choice of subspecialty further.

 Most often practices general radiology without mastery of a single subspecialty area, Allows for academic and non-academic possibilities, Can practice in a very small or large practice.

 Most often practices in his/her subspecialty in an academic and large practice, Master of single subspecialty

-Informatics- Needs to work in a large or academic center, Allows for increased possibility of entry into the business domain, Master of individual subspecialty
+Needs to work in a large or academic center, Allows for the increased possibility of entry into the business domain, Master of individual subspecialty

-Interventional Radiology- Allows for practice of general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic, Tendency for long call hours
+Allows for the practice of general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic, Tendency for long call hours

-Musculoskeletal Imaging- Allows for practice of general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic
+Allows for the practice of general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic

 Most often practices in his/her subspecialty in an academic and large practice, Master of single subspecialty, Tendency for long call hours

 Can work in large or small practice, Can be academic or nonacademic, Master of individual subspecialty

-Nuclear Medicine- Tendency to be situated in a larger practice, Can be academic or nonacademic, Most often is a generalist
+A tendency to be situated in a larger practice.
+Can be academic or nonacademic, Most often is a generalist

-Women’s Imaging/Mammography- More options for part time hours and less call, Can be academic or clinical, Can be in a small or large practice, Master of individual subspecialty and less likely to be a generalist.
+More options for part-time hours and less call.
+Can be academic or clinical, Can be in a small or large practice, Master of individual subspecialty and less likely to be a generalist.